Kunzea pomifera: Distribution and habitat

 Muntries grows in Victoria and South Australia.
 In Victoria it grows mainly in sandy soil in the Little Desert and Big Desert and small populations between Portland and Nelson.
 In South Australia it grows in sandy soil, often with limestone, between the Yorke Peninsula and the Victorian border.

 Uses

 The berries produced by these plants are about 1 cm in diameter, green with a tinge of red at maturity and have a flavour of a spicy apple.
 Crunchy in texture, muntries contain up to four times more antioxidants than blueberries and provide natural waxes that are good for skin nourishment.

+Cultivation

-CultivationKunzea pomifera was grown in England in 1889.
+Kunzea pomifera was grown in England in 1889.
 It was one of the first species of Australian plant introduced into cultivation in England.

 Trellising

 While muntries are a groundcover in the wild, commercial growers have successfully managed to trellis the plants.
 Trellised muntries allow easier access for harvesting and management.
 It also allows a more efficient use of orchard space.

 Muntrie plants can be trained quite easily through weaving the growing plant through and along trellis wires, using plant ties to secure them.